srimantach/Git-Github/README.md

 # Git-Github
- i have created this repository to connect
+ i have created this repository to connect.